CFC-Servers/cfc_waiter/README.md

 Ah, never fear!
 We've included an easy way to handle this situation.

-`WaiterQueue` is just a global table that anyone can append their patrons (jobs) to.
+`WaiterQueue` is a global table that anyone can append their patrons (jobs) to.
-When Waiter loads, it loads and begins processing all valid jobs in the `WaiterQueue`.
+When Waiter loads, it ingests and processes all valid jobs in the `WaiterQueue`.

 Here's an example: